ndalsanto/pyorb/README.md

 Development
 -------

-PyORB is conceived, developed and maintained by [Niccolò Dal Santo](https://www.linkedin.com/in/niccolo-dal-santo/) at [EPFL](https://www.epfl.ch/).
+PyORB is mainly conceived, developed and maintained by [Niccolò Dal Santo](https://www.linkedin.com/in/niccolo-dal-santo/) at [EPFL](https://www.epfl.ch/).